xxDoman/ollama-mi50-rocm7.2-optimized-gfx906/README.md

 ## 🛠️ Usage

-To run the container with full hardware acceleration on your MI50, use the following command:
+To run the container with full hardware acceleration on your MI50, use the following command

+(you can also use `-e OLLAMA_KV_CACHE_TYPE=q8_0` for higher precision cache):
 ```bash
 docker rm -f ollama-mi50
 docker run -d --name ollama-mi50 \